tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/控制台指南(历史)/功能配置/直播转码_intl_en.md

-LVB transcoding (including video transcoding and audio transcoding) refers to the process where the original stream pushed from the live streaming site is converted into streams of different codecs, resolutions, and bitrates in the cloud before being pushed to viewers.
+CSS transcoding (including video transcoding and audio transcoding) refers to the process where the original stream pushed from the live streaming site is converted into streams of different codecs, resolutions, and bitrates in the cloud before being pushed to viewers.
 This meets playback needs in varying network environments on different devices.
 This document describes how to create, modify, bind, unbind, and delete a transcoding template in the console.

 **You can create a transcoding template in two ways:**

-- Create a transcoding template in the LVB console.
+- Create a transcoding template in the CSS console.
 For detailed directions, please see [Creating standard transcoding template](#C_trans), [Creating top speed codec transcoding template](#C_topspeed), and [Creating pure audio transcoding template](#C_audio).
 - Create a transcoding template for live channels with APIs.
 For specific parameters and samples, please see [CreateLiveTranscodeTemplate](https://intl.cloud.tencent.com/document/product/267/30790).

 ## Notes
-- LVB supports standard transcoding, top speed codec transcoding, and pure audio transcoding.
+- CSS supports standard transcoding, top speed codec transcoding, and pure audio transcoding.
 Please read the billing overview before using the service.
    - Standard transcoding: [standard transcoding pay-as-you-go billing mode](https://intl.cloud.tencent.com/document/product/267/2818#lvb-transcoding).
    - Top speed codec transcoding: [top speed codec transcoding pay-as-you-go billing mode](https://intl.cloud.tencent.com/document/product/267/2818#top-speed-codec-transcoding).
 - Compared with **standard transcoding**, **top speed codec transcoding** provides higher image quality at a lower bitrate.
 Top speed codec transcoding comes with features including intelligent scene recognition, dynamic encoding, and three-level (CTU/line/frame) precise bitrate control model, enabling your live streaming platform to provide higher-definition streaming services at lower bitrates (30% less on average), which effectively reduces your bandwidth costs.
 This service is widely used in live games, live fashion shows, and other live events.